 Mist Through Your Miles

 If there’s anyone out there that knows how to deal with in-flight dry skin, it’s flight attendants.
 So, what’s their biggest secret to supple skin?
 Face mist sprays.
 And in this case, the old saying rings true: the best beauty travel products come in the smallest packages.
-Winter, summer, spring, fall…across the ocean or across the state, a 3.4-ounce TSA-approved facial mist spray will not only last you through the whole flight, but it’ll also replace many of the nutrients you may lose during travel with every spritz!
+Winter, summer, spring, fall…whether you have flights to California or all the way to Las Vegas, a 3.4-ounce TSA-approved facial mist spray will not only last you through the whole flight, but it’ll also replace many of the nutrients you may lose during travel with every spritz!

 Hydrate, Hydrate, Hydrate!

 There’s just no other way to spin it.
 According to flight attendants, doctors, and avid travelers alike — the best remedy for tired, dry skin is some good ol’ H2O.
 Drinking plenty of water (and no, seltzer or sparking does not count here, sorry!) is the best way to keep your skin from turning desert-like.
 And, although there’s really no better alternative if you really can’t stomach that much still water, try swapping out the alcohol and coffee for herbal tea instead!